sintel-dev/Draco/README.md

 [MLBlocks](https://hdi-project.github.io/MLBlocks) and later on tuning them using [BTB](https://hdi-project.github.io/BTB/)

-This class comes in two flavours in the form of subclasses, the **WindClassifier** and the **WindRegressor**, to be used in the corresponding problem types.

 ### WindLoader

 A class responsible for loading the time series data from CSV files, and return it in the